MESH-Research/HumanitiesCommonsIdpEnroller/README.md

 during discovery to provision a new username and password is implemented as a "stand alone" controller.

+The value chosen by the user for the identifier, whether as part of the Humanities Commons IdP flow or otherwise, is checked for uniqueness.

 The plugin also has a stand alone controller for configuration since normally enrollment flow plugins do not implement direct configuration functionality ([they are non-instantiated](https://spaces.internet2.edu/display/COmanage/Writing+Registry+Plugins)).